prataprc/goparsec/README.md

 * [Monster](https://github.com/prataprc/monster), production system in golang.
 * [GoLedger](https://github.com/tn47/goledger), ledger re-write in golang.

-If your project is using goparsec you can raise a issue to list them under this section.
+If your project is using goparsec you can raise an issue to list them under this section.

 Articles